 Okay, this bit is important, and it’s all to do with things you already know.
 After all, who knows your living room better than you?

-The flip is also true, if you watch TV at night in a dark room mostly, OLED is probably your best bet if you can afford it, as the image quality will be superior.
-OLED also has better viewing angles than LCD-based TVs, so if you like to have a big group watching TV, or have a huge room, OLED is also your best bet.
+OLEDs also has better viewing angles than LCD-based TVs.
+If you like to have a large group watching TV or have a huge room, OLED is your best bet.

 High Dynamic Range (HDR)

 Now for some confusion.
-There are multiple HDR “standards”, and none of them are really standard, yet.
-They all have big names behind them, and it’s too early to tell which version of HDR will become the eventual standard.
+There are multiple HDR “standards,” and none are standard yet.
+They all have big names behind them, and it’s too early to tell which version of HDR will win.

 That’s not to say you can’t say which is more supported right now, and we’ll go into that a little.

-- HDR10: This is the oldest, and most common HDR version right now.
-Almost every TV on the market will support it, and most new computer monitors as well.
+- HDR10: This is the oldest and most common HDR version right now.
+Almost every TV on the market will support it, and most new computer monitors.
 If you can see a “High Dynamic Range” sticker on the box, it’ll likely be HDR10 compatible

-- Dolby Vision: The next-best supported HDR version, it uses dynamic metadata to give the most accurate image quality in every frame.
+- Dolby Vision: The next-best supported HDR version uses dynamic metadata to give every frame the most accurate image quality.

-- HDR10+: This is Samsung’s spin on HDR10, which also adds dynamic metadata to change the content in every frame.
-Unlike Dolby Vision, Samsung has made it open, and royalty-free, in the hope that it will find wider market adoption
+- HDR10+: This is Samsung’s spin on HDR10, adding dynamic metadata to change the content in every frame.
+Unlike Dolby Vision, Samsung has made it open and royalty-free in the hope that it will find wider market adoption

-- Hybrid Log-Gamma (HLG): Created for broadcast use by the BBC and NHK, Japan’s national broadcaster, HLG sends both HDR and SDR signals at the same time, so it displays SDR if you have a normal TV, and HDR if your TV can support it.
+- Hybrid Log-Gamma (HLG): Created for broadcast use by the BBC and NHK, Japan’s national broadcaster.
+HLG sends both HDR and SDR signals at the same time.
+It displays SDR if you have a normal TV and HDR if your TV can support it.

 Other features you might want

-What you do get on more expensive TV sets is extra features, that you may want depending on what you watch or do on your TV.
+What you do get on more expensive TV sets are extra features.
+You may want some of these depending on what you watch or do on your TV.

-If you’re a movie buff, you’ll want a set with black frame insertion (BFI), to make motion look smoother while you’re watching your favorite movies.
+If you’re a movie buff, you’ll want a set with black frame insertion (BFI) to make motion look smoother while watching your favorite movies.

 More expensive TVs should come with the newer HDMI 2.1 standard, and you should make sure they do.
-Not only is it going to mean your TV will be compatible with other devices for longer, but you’ll get the most out of your next-gen consoles, like the PlayStation 5 or Xbox Series X.
+Your TV will be compatible with other devices for longer.
+You’ll also get the most out of your next-gen consoles, like the PlayStation 5 or Xbox Series X.

 Speaking of consoles, you’ll want to make sure your TV panel has a 120 Hz native refresh rate.
-We bolded this because manufacturers love to fudge the refresh rate figures, with terms like “Motion Rate” which increases the frame rate internally.
+We bolded this because manufacturers love to fudge the refresh rate figures.
+They’ll use terms like “Motion Rate” which increases the frame rate internally.
 You can’t make a slower refresh panel display higher than its rated refresh rate.
 Buy one that has native support.

 TVs for gaming use also come with variable frame rate tech, in the form of G-Sync or FreeSync.
-Essentially they sync the frame rate of your TV with the FPS that your source is putting out, making it seem smoother to your eyes.
+These technologies synchronize the frame rate of your TV with the frame rate of your source, making it appear smoother.

 Audio (or the lack thereof)

-With a few worthy exceptions, like LG’s OLED models which use the whole screen as a speaker, the speakers inside any TV are there to be “just enough.”
-When you’re shopping for a TV, unless you already have a surround-sound setup or soundbar, make sure you budget to add external audio to your purchase.
+With a few worthy exceptions, like LG’s OLED models which use the whole screen as a speaker, the speakers inside any TV are there to be “just enough”.
+Make sure you budget to add external audio to your purchase.

 Your new year’s resolution should be 4K

-It’s getting harder and harder to find a TV that’s not 4K or without HDR support, but what about the new 8K TVs?
+It’s getting harder and harder to find a TV that’s not 4K or without HDR support.
+What about the new 8K TVs?
 Do you really need that increased pixel count yet?

 Even when 8K content is available, buying an 8K TV might not be worth it to some people.
-The only real benefit to 8K is that you can sit closer to your TV, and still get crisp images that don’t show pixels, like how the high resolution on your smartphone screen means you have to really look to see individual pixels.
+The only real benefit to 8K is that you can sit closer to your TV.
+Do you like sitting close to your TV?
+Then you might benefit.

 Oh, and one last point about content.
-With Netflix recommending 25Mbps internet speeds for 4K content, imagine the hefty internet speeds you’ll need for 8K, when it’s four times the pixel count, so around four times the data.
+With Netflix recommending 25Mbps internet speeds for 4K content, imagine the hefty internet speeds you’ll need for 8K.
+It’s four times the pixel count, so around four times the data.
 Now think about your poor data cap, and the jump to 8K starts to make even less sense.

 One last thing…

 As with almost any electronic device, read the reviews, and watch some YouTube videos.
-RTINGS is probably the best source of independent, in-depth, fully-tested reviews, and is always our first stop when working on TV content.
+RTINGS is probably the best source of independent, in-depth, fully tested reviews.
+They are always our first stop when working on TV content.

 Just remember, only you know your living room well.
-Use what you know to figure out if that new TV will work for your viewing habits.
+Use what you know to figure out if that new TV will fit your viewing habits.